PaulKinlan/paul.kinlan.me/content/2018-01-21-challenges-for-web-developers.markdown

 ## The web is global

 * Developers are not just English speaking.
 Many developers are coming from countries we have never targeted: China, India, Indonesia, Thailand, Pakistan etc; and we need to help them.
+* Many western developers are seeing the crop of 'Lite' experiences as 'emerging market only' and that they are not high-fidelity.

 ### Updates
-Edit 1 (23-Jan-2018): Adding a note at the top of the page
+Edit 1 (23-Jan-2018): Adding a note at the top of the page.
+Edit 2 (28-Jan-2018): Cleaning up some bits.